matthewratcliffe/airplay-server/README.md

 This project sets up an **AirPlay receiver** on a Xubuntu system using `uxplay`.
 It configures a dedicated user account, autologin, and a clean display environment tailored for AirPlay use.

+> ⚠️ **Warning:**
+> This script will take over the machine and dedicate it exclusively as an AirPlay server.
+> It configures autologin, disables desktop features, and schedules automatic shutdowns.
+> **If you do not want your system to be fully dedicated for this purpose, do NOT run this script.**

 ---

 ## 📋 Requirements